DefRiZ/portfolio/README.md

-My portfolio, where you can see my skills and pet project sites
+My portfolio, in which you can see my skills and pet project sites